'Hunger Games,' 'Divergent' pushed aside for new Comic Con fare

 "The (Comic Con) audience is correct for the film and the book is a huge beloved entity," Bruno added.
 "Many have said it's the originator of the young adult dystopian story."

-At the panel, audiences were shown an extended trailer featuring key scenes that transitions from black-and-white to colour as Jonas begins to better understand the world around him.
+At the panel, audiences were shown an extended trailer featuring key scenes that transitions from black-and-white to color as Jonas begins to better understand the world around him.

 "The Giver" comes ahead of the Friday panel for 20th Century Fox's young adult film "The Maze Runner" starring Dylan O'Brien, and "Harry Potter" star Daniel Radcliffe is also expected to draw an avid young crowd for dark fantasy "Horns."